 FACTBOX-Airlines suspend China flights over coronavirus

-Airlines have started suspending flights to China in the wake of a new coronavirus outbreak, which as of Thursday had killed 170 people and infected almost 8,000.
+Airlines have started suspending flights to China in the wake of a new coronavirus outbreak, which as of Friday had killed 213 people.
+Here's what we know so far.
+AIR CANADA

 Air Canada said on Jan.
 28 it was cancelling select flights to China.
 AIR FRANCE